abarker/abarker.github.io/content/understanding_python_imports.rst

 * **Subpackages** are defined similarly to packages, as subdirectories of a package directory which also contain an `__init__.py` file.
 Subpackages can have their own subpackages, and so forth.
-They are members of the package corresponding to the top-level directory of the subtree of directories containing `__init__.py` files.
+They are members of the package corresponding to the top-level directory of their subtree of directories containing `__init__.py` files.

 A module with no `__init__.py` in its directory is not part of any package or